 Transference

-Transference was first described as the repeating of a previous connection by Sigmund Freud in 1905.
-It occurs when feelings from an old significant object/event create feelings and impulses that transfers onto the therapist.
+Transference was first described as repeating a previous connection by Sigmund Freud in 1905.

-Transference is founded on the unconscious and regressive distortions, not on the genuine relationship.
-A new definition of transference is “interactive communication,” in which the fundamental engine of treatment and transformation is symmetry between the client and the therapist (Lingiardi, Holmquist, & Safran, 2016).
+A new definition of transference is “interactive communication,” and the fundamental engine of treatment and transformation is the symmetry between the client and the therapist (Lingiardi, Holmquist, & Safran, 2016).

 Transference, simply put, is the ‘transfer’ of feelings from previous relationships to the therapist.
 This can provide time for reflection, healing, and learning new ways to interact with others.